Dr

 Defence Force amongst others.

-was published by the United States Army’s TRADOC Intelligence Support
+his book, was published by the United States Army’s TRADOC

-2000, and is in use by a number of official United States Department of
+is in use by a number of official United States Department of Defense

-articles from over fifty Chinese language magazines yearly.
+articles from over sixty Chinese language magazines yearly.
 His PhD

 research project required extensive translation of Chinese and Russian